 Double Degree, Dual-Degree, and Certificate Programs

 Students can choose to pursue one of the following dual-degree programs or add a master's degree from a different department.

 A certificate in Energy Analysis and Policy is offered by the La Follette School and the Nelson Institute for Environmental Studies.
 The Energy Analysis and Policy curriculum prepares students for professional work with governments, utilities, consulting firms, and other organizations concerned with energy issues.

-A double degree in Planning and Public Affairs is available from the Department of Urban and Regional Planning and La Follette School of Public Affairs.
-The three-year program, 66 credit program culminates in an M.S. degree in Urban and Regional Planning and a Master of Public Affairs degree.
-Admission must be secured from both departments, though application for admission need not be simultaneous.
+A double degree in planning and public affairs is available from the Department of Urban and Regional Planning and La Follette School of Public Affairs.
+The three-year, 66-credit program culminates in an Master of Science degree in urban and regional planning and an MPA.
+Admission must be secured from both departments, although application for admission need not be simultaneous.

-A four-year dual-degree program culminating in a J.D. degree in Law and a Master of Public Affairs or a Master of International Public Affairs is available from the Law School and La Follette School of Public Affairs.
+A four-year dual-degree program culminating in a J.D. degree in Law and an MPA or MIPA is available from the Law School and La Follette School of Public Affairs.

-The Master of Public Affairs and Master of Public Health dual-degree program prepares health policy professionals as policy analysts and public managers in the increasingly important area of health care.
+The MPA and Master of Public Health (MPH) dual-degree program prepares health policy professionals as policy analysts and public managers in the increasingly important area of health care.
 Dual-degree MPA/MPH students develop a firm foundation in policy analysis and public management offered by public affairs experts and a deep substantive knowledge in public health that can only be offered through a program in the School of Medicine and Public Health.
 The dual degree requires 55 credits and generally takes two years and a summer to complete.